-What is Stream Analytics?
+What is Azure Stream Analytics?

 Azure Stream Analytics is an event-processing engine that allows you to examine high volumes of data streaming from devices.
 Incoming data can be from devices, sensors, web sites, social media feeds, applications, and more.
 It also supports extracting information from data streams, identifying patterns, and relationships.
-You can then use these patterns to trigger other actions downstream, like alerts, feed information to a reporting tool, or store it for later use.
+You can then use these patterns to trigger other actions downstream, such as create alerts, feed information to a reporting tool, or store it for later use.

 Following are some examples where Azure Stream Analytics can be used: